dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/methods.md

 select ...
 ```

-It can be selected using any of the following:
+ You can select using any of the following:
 ```bash
 $ dbt ls -s config.materialized:incremental
 $ dbt ls -s config.unique_key:column_a